Estate Planning Lawyer St. Charles, MO

-On the other hand, you can use a trust while you are still alive to manage your property if you wish.
+On the other hand, you can use a trust while still alive to manage your property if you wish.
 When you place your assets into a trust, you can list yourself as the first trustee so that you can still manage any assets you have.
 Further, if you do become incapacitated, your successor trustee can then start managing your assets.
-This is a great benefit of having trust.
+This is an excellent benefit of having trust.

 As noted above, the assets you place into your trust do not need to go through the probate court.
 Instead, the trustee can transfer property to any heirs you have listed upon your death.

 The attorneys of Legacy Law Center know that you have worked hard for what you have and, because of this, you have a right to dictate how your assets are distributed.
 It is your responsibility to make sure that you have engaged in the estate planning process.
 This is best suited with a legal professional’s assistance who can ensure that your estate plan keeps your best interests at the forefront.
 It will be critical to get started today with your St. Charles, Missouri, estate planning lawyer at the Legacy Law Center as soon as possible.